 No matter what your external appearance looks like – black, white, Asian, Latino, male or female – you’ve probably experienced some form of discrimination in life.
 Perhaps that discrimination was as simple as someone not wanting to be your friend because of the color of your skin.
 Or, maybe you were denied a job opportunity because you were a woman seeking a job in a male-dominated industry.
 Whatever happened regarding your discriminatory event, it probably didn’t feel good.

 When this kind of discrimination happens on the job, it doesn’t just feel bad, but it also hurts you financially and it can ruin your career trajectory.
-Most people know that they are protected under federal law from this kind of on-the-job discrimination as it relates to gender and race, but the following types of discrimination are also unlawful:
+Most people know that they are protected under federal law from this kind of on-the-job discrimination as it relates to gender and race, but the following

 The Americans with Disability Act (ADA) protects workers with disabilities from losing job opportunities, receiving unequal pay, being harassed and other mistreatment on the job.
 Workers with disabilities must also receive reasonable accommodations at work to help them do their jobs.